|WHAT SERVICES DOES TALKABOUT INC OFFER?

 WHAT ARE YOUR HOURS OF OPERATION?

-During the school year, we generally are available for therapy Monday - Saturday from 8am until 6pm.
-Once summer begins, we offer therapy Monday – Friday from 8am until 5pm.
+During the school year, we generally are available for therapy Monday - Friday from 9am until 6pm with occasional Saturday appointments.
+Once summer begins, we offer therapy Monday – Friday from 9am until 6pm.
 However, our therapists are very accommodating and will try their best to set up a schedule that is convenient for you and your family.

 WHAT AGES DO WE PROVIDE THERAPY FOR?